This post was most recently updated on June 11, 2020

 For example, Tesla wouldn’t market to children, and a pizza shop in Chicago wouldn’t market to customers in California.
 You want your target audience to be direct enough to ensure profit from their margin.

-Establish Your Content Strategy
+Establishing Your Content Strategy

 Once you know what you stand for, and who your audience is, you can start to develop how you’re going to get the message across.